Start FreeLog in

 On this page

 A quality gate is an indicator that tells you whether your code meets the minimum level of quality required for your project.
-It consists of a set of conditions that are applied to the results of each analysis.
+It consists of a set of conditions that are applied to the results of each code analysis and review.
 If the analysis results meet or exceed the quality gate conditions then it shows a Passed status otherwise, it shows a Failed status.
+For more information, see Understanding quality gates.

 Quality gates appear with analysis results

-Quality gates are displayed in the SonarQube Cloud interface in conjunction with the analysis results of the main branch of the project, other non-main branches, and pull requests.
+Quality gates are displayed in the SonarQube Cloud interface along with the code review and analysis results of the main branch of the project, other non-main branches, and pull requests.

 For pull requests, the quality gate will also be displayed in the repository platform as a pull request decoration.